 The Federal Highway Administration and Federal Transit Administration visited with MORPC officials for its re-certification in September 2018.
 A public listening session was held, and the presentation slides mentioning MORPC’s transportation-related programs and services can be viewed in PDF format here.

-There are many factors to consider in connecting people, goods and services in smart and safe ways.
-That’s why having a strong process of public involvement is not only required, but also important to us.
+There are many factors to consider in connecting people, goods, and services in smart and safe ways.
+That’s why having a strong process of public involvement is not only required but also important to us.
 We’re uniquely positioned to influence the region’s growth patterns by promoting multimodal transportation choices including roadways, bicycling, walking, and public transit.
-We work closely with the Central Ohio Transit Authority, Delaware Area Transit Authority and other agencies as we address the transportation challenges of our region.
+We work closely with the Central Ohio Transit Authority, Delaware County Transit Board and other agencies as we address the transportation challenges of our region.